 Another thing I was going to do once back in Yogyakarta was to go see a waterfall, but Jumog was close to Candi Cetho.
 I was happy with it.

 7. Pura Mangkunegaran

 The next day we went to Pura Mangkunegaran.
 I was going to write a full post about this but it was the same as the Keraton Sultan Palace in Yogyakarta.
 Only a little smaller and much fewer tourists.
 It was good to have Ria there as she told me a lot of stuff about the place.
 The prince of Solo actually lives there.
 No-one seems to know where the king is.

 Entry is 20,000IDR.

 8. Pasar Gede

-The last thing on this list of cool things to do in Solo is Pasar Gede.
+The last thing on this list of what to see in Solo is Pasar Gede.
 I had moved hotels that day and Pasar Gede was down the road.
 It is the better-known market in Solo as it is in the city center.
 Lots of fresh food and also some clothes and stuff.

 From Yogyakarta you can catch a train.
 Here are the departing times: